6.5 Electrical Hazards and Ignition Control

 Key Takeaways

-Electrical hazards belong in fire prevention because faults, heat, arcs, sparks, overloads, static discharge, and damaged equipment can ignite nearby fuels.
-They also belong in worker safety because shock and arc hazards can injure employees.
-The ASP exam may mix these concerns in one scenario, such as maintenance work in an area with flammable vapors or dust.
+Electrical hazards belong in fire prevention because faults, heat, arcs, sparks, overloads, and static discharge can ignite nearby fuel, and they belong in worker safety because shock and arc-flash injure employees.
+The ASP often combines both concerns in one scenario, such as maintenance in an area with flammable vapor or combustible dust.
+The reference framework is the National Electrical Code (NFPA 70), plus OSHA Subpart S, and NFPA 70E for electrical safe-work practices.

-Common clues include damaged flexible cords, missing covers, overloaded power strips, temporary wiring used as permanent wiring, hot panels, tripped breakers that are repeatedly reset, equipment with poor maintenance, unapproved modifications, and cords routed through pinch points or wet areas.
-The correct answer usually removes the equipment from service or has it evaluated by a qualified person rather than normalizing the condition.
+Common scenario clues: damaged flexible cords, missing covers, overloaded power strips and daisy-chained cords, temporary wiring used as permanent wiring, hot panels, breakers that are repeatedly reset, unapproved modifications, and cords routed through pinch points or wet areas.
+The exam-correct answer removes the equipment from service or has a qualified person evaluate it, rather than normalizing the condition.

 Electrical issueFire-prevention concern